 The amended policy states that visitors should not be allowed to consume alcohol unless it is served by the cabin crew, and that crew members should be alert for signs that a guest may be consuming their own alcohol.
 Alcoholic beverages must be served in a responsible and secure way.
 This includes politely declining to serve a guest alcohol in the future.

-These (rules) “were generally in accordance with Air India’s current practise, with minor revisions made for enhanced clarity, and NRA’s Traffic Light system introduced to help crew recognise and manage possible incidents of intoxication,” the airline said.
+These (rules) “were generally in accordance with Air India’s current practice, with minor revisions made for enhanced clarity, and NRA’s Traffic Light system introduced to help crew recognise and manage possible incidents of intoxication,” the airline said.

 Stay tuned with us!